About

 The pivotal decision to smoke his last cigarette unknowingly introduced Shener Hathaway to the world of photography; in what would become a life long love affair with the medium, he decided to broaden his horizons and headed off alone with a camera on his first trip abroad in 1985-86 to Australia, South East Asia, New Zealand, Fiji, Hawaii and Canada.

-He was taking, by his own admission, holiday snapshots but on his return in 1987 he decided to explore photography more seriously by enrolling on a evening course.
+Shener was taking, by his own admission, holiday snapshots but on his return in 1987 he decided to explore photography more seriously by enrolling on an evening course.
 This prompted him to further develop his photography skills at the London College of Printing between 1988-89.
-He gained recognition with an exhibition of his work at the De La Warr Pavilion Bexhill-on-Sea, and saw an article published in the British Journal of Photography as well as commissions and shoots for various car magazines.
-Firmly establishing his love for photography he now began to develop his own style as well as honing his darkroom skills; to this day this makes Shener unique, he does his own processing, printing mounting/finishing and framing including making of the frame from carefully sourced vintage timber, giving him more control and making each print totally individual.
+He gained recognition with an exhibition of his work at the De La Warr Pavilion Bexhill-on-Sea, and saw an article published in the British Journal of Photography, as well as commissions and shoots for various car magazines.
+Firmly establishing his love for photography, he began to develop his own style and honed his skills in the darkroom.
+To this day, this is what makes Shener unique; he does his own processing, printing, mounting/finishing and framing, including the making of the frame from carefully sourced vintage timber, making each print entirely individual.
 For three years he concentrated on building a body of work and rather than completing his studies with a degree, he decided to travel and learn his craft as he did so instead.
 Travelling introduced him to colour photography, early mornings, long exposures and night shots; as can be seen in the vivid seascapes and beach pools of Australia in 1991.
-On his return Shener was represented by the The Special Photographers Company, his work was used for amongst other things, book covers and CD covers with two of his iconic photographs of Tower Bridge and the Embankment being purchased by The Royal Mint for display.
+On his return, Shener was represented by the The Special Photographers Company in Notting Hill, his work was used for, amongst other things, book covers and CD covers with two of his iconic photographs of Tower Bridge and the Embankment being purchased by The Royal Mint for display.

 The Windy Tree, London was a runner up in The Royal Photographic Society’s annual competition and became part of a touring exhibition.